Turkish police raid media close to cleric rival Gulen, detain 24

 Several hundred people chanted "The free press cannot be silenced" and "Turkey is proud of you".

-The European Union was quick to condemn the raids, saying in an unusually strongly worded statement they were incompatible with media freedom and ran counter to European values.
+The European Union was quick to condemn the raids.
+In an unusually strongly worded statement, it said the raids were incompatible with media freedom and ran counter to European values.

-The U.S. State Department called "as Turkey's friend and ally" on Turkish authorities to protect media freedom and other democratic values.

 TERRORISM CHARGES